romerogroup/pyprocar/docs/_sources/dftprep.rst.txt

 - flag           : code='vasp' (default)

 In the VASP code, the wavefunction projection information is written into the PROCAR file when ``LORBIT=11`` is set in the INCAR file.
 For band unfolding, set ``LORBIT=12`` to include phase projections of the wave functions.
-An OUTCAR file required to extract the Fermi-energy and reciprocal lattice vectors.
+An OUTCAR file is required to extract the Fermi-energy and reciprocal lattice vectors.
 If a KPOINTS file is provided, the :math:`k`-path will automatically be labeled in the band structure.
 To perform spin colinear calculations set ``ISPIN = 2`` in the ``INCAR``.
-To perform spin non-colinear calculatios set ``ISPIN = 2`` and ``LNONCOLLINEAR = .TRUE.``.
+To perform spin non-colinear calculations set ``ISPIN = 2`` and ``LNONCOLLINEAR = .TRUE.``.

 First perform a self-consistent calculation with a :math:`k`-mesh grid.
 Then set ``ICHARG=11`` in the INCAR and create a KPOINTS file containing the :math:-`k`-path.
 This can be done with the :ref:`labelkpath` feature in PyProcar.